 - A shareholder holding more than 10% of the voting rights in the company (executive directors, executives, or employees in the case of a corporate body)

 - A director taking part in a director exchange

-- Having some other conflict of interest with the Konica Minolta Group
+- Having some other significant conflict of interest with the Konica Minolta Group

-The Company, under the rules of the Nominating Committee, in principle, limits the period in office of outside directors to four years (reappointment limit).
+The Company, under the rules of the Nominating Committee, in principle, limits the period in office of Outside Directors up to six years (reappointment limit).
+Specifically, the basic term of office is four years, and it may be extended once for two years upon approval of the Nominating Committee.
 This rule is based on the concern that the objectivity of these Directors may decline as the length of time in office increases.

 2) Candidates should have the character, skill and experience needed for strengthening and upgrading management in order to enable the Board of Directors to determine the company's strategic direction.

-5) In selecting new outside director candidates for appointment at the General Meeting of Shareholders in 2019, the above-mentioned points of view were given.
-The candidates were selected who have abundant experience in global human resource management and broad knowledge, and who could be expected to provide useful oversight and advice.
+4) In selecting new outside director candidates for appointment at the General Meeting of Shareholders in 2023, the above-mentioned points of view were weighted heavily.
+The candidates selected have abundant, global-level knowledge of R&D, management strategy formulation, new business development and DX promotion, and are expected to provide valuable oversight and advice.

 (3)Expected Roles of Outside Directors.